Huntingdon County, Pennsylvania

 Huntingdon County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 44,092.
 Its county seat is Huntingdon.
 The county was created on September 20, 1787, mainly from the northern part of Bedford County, plus an addition of territory on the east (Big Valley, Tuscarora Valley) from Cumberland County.
+The county is part of the Southwest region of the commonwealth.

 Huntingdon County comprises the Huntingdon, PA Micropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 889 sqmi, of which 875 sqmi is land and 15 sqmi (1.6%) is water.
 It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in Huntingdon borough range from 27.8 °F in January to 72.3 °F in July.
+Huntingdon County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.